AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 -   Images can be used to create ECS instances, whereas snapshots cannot.
 -   A snapshot can be a data backup of the system disk or a data disk of an ECS instance, whereas an image must contain the system disk data of an ECS instance.
 -   Snapshots can be used only to restore data of disks on existing instances, whereas images can be used to replace the system disks of other instances or create instances.
--   Images and snapshots suits different scenarios.
+-   Images and snapshots suit different scenarios.
 The following section describes some scenarios for which snapshots and custom images are suitable:

-    Snapshots can be used to:
+    Snapshots:

     -   Back up data on a regular basis.
 You can use automatic snapshot policies to automatically create snapshots to back up data on a daily, weekly, or monthly basis.
     -   Temporarily back up data.
 Examples:
         -   You can manually create a snapshot to back up the system data before a temporary system change such as system update or application release.
         -   You can create a snapshot to back up data before you resize a system disk.
         -   To migrate data from a disk, you can create a snapshot for the disk and use the snapshot to create a disk.
-    Custom images can be used to:
+    Custom images:

     -   Back up systems that do not change in a short term, such as released or updated application systems.
     -   Create ECS instances.
 For example, you can use a custom image to create an ECS instance that has multiple applications deployed.
     -   Migrate systems and data.
-For example, you can migrate ECS instances from the classic network to VPCs.
+For example, you can migrate ECS instances from the classic network to virtual private clouds \(VPCs\).
     -   Restore systems across regions and zones.

 Snapshots and images have the following relationships: